+29

 2

 Disarming And Destroying Chemical Weapons

 Location

 Global

 Pollutant

 Chemicals including chlorine, sulfur mustard, hydrogen cyanide, and sarin

 Cause

 Chemical weapons

 Population Affected

 Global

 Health Impact

 Weaponized chemicals are designed for use in warfare to cause death.

-Output The Chemical Weapons Convention (CWC) was ratified by the United Nations General Assembly in 1992 and ultimately ratified by 188 countries, effectively curtailing nearly all production and use of chemical weapons worldwide.
-Since 1995 Green Cross/Global Green have actively supported destruction of chemical weapons stockpiles in Russia and the US through a network of public outreach offices and educational activities.
-Outcome Destruction programs are ongoing in the remaining four of the seven original possessor states, including the U.S. and the Russian Federation.
-Implications By 2021, all chemical weapons in the world will likely be destroyed.
+Output Chemical Weapons Convention (CWC) was approved by the United Nations General Assembly in 1992 and ultimately ratified by 188 countries, effectively curtailing nearly all production and use of chemical weapons worldwide.
+Since 1995 Green Cross/ Global Green have actively supported destruction of chemical weapons stockpiles in Russia and the US through a network of public outreach offices and educational activities.
+Outcome Destruction programs are ongoing in all seven possessor states, including the two main possessor states, the U.S. and the Russian Federation.
+Implications By 2021, all chemical weapons in the world should be destroyed.
 Regular inspections of chemical industry as foreseen in the CWC prevents clandestine reproduction of chemical weapons.
 Countries that are not members of the CWC are excluded from global chemical trade.
 Remaining Challenges Three primary challenges remain: the safe destruction of remaining stockpiles, the identification and disposal of improperly discarded chemicals, and the acceptance of the treaty among the few remaining countries outside of the treaty.